apache/freemarker/README.md

 Last tested on IntelliJ IDEA Community 2017.1.5.

-- First build the project with Gradle if you haven't yet (see earlier how)
+- First, build the project with Gradle if you haven't yet (see earlier how).
 - "New..." -> "Project from existing source"
   - Point to the root project `incubator-freemarker`) directory
   - On the next screen, select "Import project from external model" and "Gradle"